slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 	- ****ywebservices**** or ****ycommercewebservices**** should be used for all web service (RESTful) extensions
 	- ****ybackoffice**** should be used to generate all backoffice related extensions

-- All other template extensions not listed above are should be used in their specific scenarios as they are not generic in nature
+- All other template extensions not listed above should be used in their specific scenarios as they are not generic in nature

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMDE3MDA5MCw5NDg2OTE5NDAsMTc3NT
+eyJoaXN0b3J5IjpbMTEzMDY3NzAwNSwxNjIwMTcwMDkwLDk0OD
-Q3NTQxLC04MTg3NDM3NjddfQ==
+Y5MTk0MCwxNzc1NDc1NDEsLTgxODc0Mzc2N119
 -->